Here2ServeU/express-t2s-collection/README.md

 	•	Attach the ECS service to the target group.
 	•	Point a domain or use the ALB DNS name to access your app.

+- A section on the Terraform scripts to deploy the Application behind an ALB, which gives you a single stable URL instead of chasing changing IPs.

 ---
 ## Clean Up
 ```bash